Mubcy/ai-lab/01-ai-evaluation/project-002-startup-decision.md

 ### Response A

 There isn't a single correct answer.
-The right choice depends on what is currently preventing the company from surviving and growing.
+The right choice depends on **what is currently preventing the company from surviving and growing**.

 A useful way to think about it is:

-Invest in the biggest bottleneck.
+> **Invest in the biggest bottleneck.**

-Scenario 1: The product is already good enough, but customers are lacking The startup should generally prioritize customer acquisition.
+### Scenario 1: The product is already good enough, but customers are lacking

+The startup should generally prioritize **customer acquisition**.

 Why:

-Revenue extends the company's runway.
+* Revenue extends the company's runway.
-Customer feedback validates product-market fit.
+* Customer feedback validates product-market fit.
-More users make the company more attractive to investors.
+* More users make the company more attractive to investors.
-Additional engineers won't help if no one is using the product.
+* Additional engineers won't help if no one is using the product.

 For example, if the startup has a working SaaS product with happy early users but only a few dozen customers, spending the remaining cash on sales, marketing, or partnerships is often the higher-return investment.

-Scenario 2: The product is not yet usable
+### Scenario 2: The product is not yet usable

-The startup should prioritize engineering.
+The startup should prioritize **engineering**.

 Why:

-If the product is buggy, unreliable, or missing essential features, acquiring customers may be wasteful because they'll churn quickly.
+* If the product is buggy, unreliable, or missing essential features, acquiring customers may be wasteful because they'll churn quickly.
-A strong product creates a better foundation for future growth.
+* A strong product creates a better foundation for future growth.

 However, even then, hiring should be targeted.
 A $50,000 cash balance is a small runway, so hiring multiple full-time engineers may not be feasible.

-The financial reality
+### The financial reality

-With only $50,000 remaining:
+With only **$50,000** remaining:

-The startup likely has only a few months of runway, depending on burn rate.
+* The startup likely has only a few months of runway, depending on burn rate.
-Every hiring decision is expensive and increases fixed costs.
+* Every hiring decision is expensive and increases fixed costs.
-Hiring is difficult to reverse if revenue doesn't materialize.
+* Hiring is difficult to reverse if revenue doesn't materialize.

 Because of this, preserving runway is usually critical.

-A balanced approach
+### A balanced approach

 Many founders would avoid making a permanent hire immediately and instead:

-Keep the engineering team lean.
+* Keep the engineering team lean.
-Fix only the highest-priority product issues.
+* Fix only the highest-priority product issues.
-Focus the majority of effort on getting paying customers.
+* Focus the majority of effort on getting paying customers.
-Use contractors or freelancers for specific engineering tasks if necessary.
+* Use contractors or freelancers for specific engineering tasks if necessary.

-My conclusion
+### My conclusion

-If the product is already good enough to deliver value, I would prioritize acquiring more customers.
+If the product is **already good enough to deliver value**, I would prioritize **acquiring more customers**.
 A startup without customers has no business, while customer traction can generate revenue, validate demand, and make future fundraising or hiring much easier.

-If the product is not yet capable of retaining customers, then engineering should come first—but only enough to remove the key product bottleneck before shifting focus back to growth.
+If the product is **not yet capable of retaining customers**, then engineering should come first—but only enough to remove the key product bottleneck before shifting focus back to growth.

 In short, the decision should be driven by the startup's primary constraint, not by a general rule.

 ---